 Denver Health School of Medical Laboratory Science

 The School of Medical Laboratory Science is an 11-month hospital-based education program, offered by Denver Health, designed to provide theoretical knowledge and student and clinical laboratory experiences in all laboratory disciplines.
-The program begins the first week in January and finishes the first or second week in December.
+The program begins in early January and finishes in mid-November.

 Part of the mission of Denver Health is to participate in the education of the next generation of health care professionals.
 With this in mind, the laboratory professionals of Denver Health are committed to offering a quality education that will provide highly qualified Medical Laboratory Scientists for the future needs of healthcare services locally and nationally.
 A list of expected entry-level competencies upon successful completion of the program is available upon request.

 Denver Health Medical Center is an acute care hospital with 525-licensed beds with more than 26,000 admissions annually; it is a Level I Trauma Center for adults and Level II Trauma Center for pediatrics.
 Denver Health integrates acute hospital and emergency care with public and community health to deliver preventive, primary and acute care services.
 This integration promotes continuity of care for each patient and assures efficient and cost-effective delivery of health care.
-Denver Health cares for 25% of Denver’s population annually, and 33% of Denver’s children.
+Denver Health cares for 25% of Denver’s population annually and 33% of Denver’s children.
 Denver Health: For Life's Journey.